 Blast Gate Damper - A blast gate damper installed in the ductwork near the duct connection to the freezer controls the suction draw from the exhaust blower.
 For best efficiency, this should be to the point where the vapor flow almost spills over into the room.
 Adjustments should be made throughout the day.
+There should be flow of CO2 vapor to both the entry and exist end of the freezer to establish a slight positive pressure at each end to minimize sucking room air into the freezer.

-6.5.
+7.6.
 PRODUCT TEMPERATURE EQUILIBRATION